-Sur La Table’s cookware sale means up 55% off everything you need to feast at home
+Sur la Table’s cookware sale means up to 55% off everything you need to feast at home

 Cristel Castel’Pro 5-Ply 9-Piece Cookware Set

 Super lightweight, with three layers of aluminum encased in stainless steel, this nine-piece set is a steal — discounted from $1,318.
-Your skills (and maybe culinary cred) will be greatly enhanced with two deep skillets, two saucepans and a generously sized stewpot, plus, four lids.
+Your skills (and maybe culinary cred) will be greatly enhanced with two deep skillets, two saucepans, and a generously sized stewpot, plus four lids.

 Demeyere Industry5 Roasting Pan

 If you’re facing your first Thanksgiving away from home, Demeyere’s sleek, oven-to-table roasting pans might spark joy.
-They feature stay-cool stainless steel handles that are welded on to keep grease and build-up from gathering in their nooks and crannies.
+They feature stay-cool stainless steel handles that are welded on to keep grease and buildup from gathering in their nooks and crannies.

 Le Creuset Enamel-on-Steel 8-Quart Covered Stockpot